Recently updated on November 30th, 2024 at 11:18 am

 Good reads Rating: 4.23 Votes: 3%

 Are you a fan of high fantasy?
-But are also looking for Sapphic characters?
+But also looking for Sapphic characters?
 Then Priory of the Orange Tree is the book for you.
-This high fantasy book features wlw characters and dragons.
+This high fantasy book features Sapphic characters and dragons.

 Queen Sabran the Ninth is still unwed but must conceive a daughter to protect her realm from destruction.